atomist-attic/rug-rugs/README.md

 to supply the name of the parameter, just the value.
 This is because the project name parameter is required for all generators.
-This will create a directory named `ruggery` and populate it with a working Rug archive project with a standard layout and TypeScript dependencies and a simple editor.
+This will create a directory named `ruggery` and populate it with a working Rug archive project with a standard layout, TypeScript dependencies, a few Rugs, and tests.
 It will also contain supporting files, e.g., a license and code of conduct.
 You can use the editors in this project to add more Rugs to the generated project.